 - Summary table of qualifications, experiences, status, scientific work of Academic staff involved in the delivery of the programme.

-- o Programme description document
+- Programme description document

 - Estimated Budget for Business management Faculty 2017-18

 - o Interview with Programme Administration

 - o Interviews with Academic Staff

 • Build mechanisms to develop of a sense of "programme ownership" among teaching staff.
-The interviewed teachers (both full-time faculty invited) were well aware about their subject but not so much aware about the programme as a whole.
+The interviewed teachers (both full-time and invited faculty) were well aware about their subject but not so much aware about the programme as a whole.
 Trainings on methods of teaching, using outcome-based approach, sharing of good practices, active involvement in programme reviews, etc. can be effective tools in programme development.

 - Require each Academic Staff (at least the affiliated ones) to provide in addition to Annual Performance report, a Personal development plan for one-two years ahead that can include actions regarding teaching skills, planned research, scientific work, etc. and can be discussed and agreed with the University.
 Staff development funding can then planned accordingly. - o Increase the Research output of Academic staff in international scientific journals.
-Provide more incentives in the form of awards, promotions.
+Provide more incentives in the form of awards, promotions. - To enhance internationalization, increase participation of invited staff from other countries.

-To enhance internationalization, increase participation of invited staff from other countries.
+To emiliate internationalization, increase participation of invited stain from other countries.

 Best Practices (if applicable):

 In case of accredited programme, significant accomplishments and/or progress

 Evaluation

 ☐ Complies with requirements

-⊠ Substantially complies with requirements
+☑ Substantially complies with requirements

-☐ Partially complies with requirements

-☐ Does not comply with requirements
+☐ Partially complies with requirements ☐ Does not comply with requirements